simonemberton/Introduction_to_Creative_Coding/Week_12/README.md

 ## Task 5 - P5 - Using an existing trained model for object recognition

-It is common to use models that have already been trained on datasets to undertake various classification tasks.
+It is common to use pretrained models to undertake various classification tasks.
-ml5.js implements a variety of these for image recognition, pose recognition, sentiment analysis and so on.
+ml5.js implements a variety of these models for image recognition, pose recognition, sentiment analysis and so on.
 Explore them here https://learn.ml5js.org/#/

-We will use an object recognition model called COCOSSD.
-It has been trained to recognise hundreds of everyday objects.
+We will use an object recognition model called COCOSSD to recognise objects.
+COCOSSD has been pretrained to recognise hundreds of everyday objects.

-You will need a new P5 'empty example'.
+You will need to download a new P5 'empty example'.

 #### Configure index.html: